ppy/osu-wiki/wiki/Beatmap_Editor/Beat_Snap_Divisor/en.md

 The 1/3 snap divisor allows for hit objects to be placed on *triplets*, which is the third fraction of a beat and its multiples (e.g. 1/3 and 2/3).
 It is being represented by the purple-coloured ticks on the editor timeline.

-Although relatively rare, there are some songs and music genres out there (e.g. swing jazz) that are being assembled primarily in the 1/3 snap divisor.
+Although relatively rare, there are some songs and music genres out there (e.g. swing jazz) that are primarily utilizing this snap divisor throughout.

 ## 1/4 snap divisor